 – must not refuse to admit a child on the grounds that they do not have an EHCP

-The SEND policy (October 2016) can be found on the school website and is regularly reviewed and updated.
+The SEND policy (October 2016) can be found on the school website and is regularly reviewed and updated (review date September 2018, parent community to be involved).
 At St Mary’s we follow the SEN Code of Practice (September 2014) and use the graduated response of assess, plan, do and review.
 Early identification enables us to assess the needs of a pupil and take the appropriate action in providing additional support.

-The SENCo for Reception and Key Stage 1 is Ruth Knight and can be contacted on email@example.com.
-The SENCo for Key Stage 2 (Years 4,5 and 6) is Margaret Kapila and can be contacted on firstname.lastname@example.org.
-Ruth Anderson is the SENCo for Yr 3 and can be contacted at email@example.com.
+The SENCo for Reception and Key Stage 1 and Year 3 is Ruth Knight and she can be contacted on firstname.lastname@example.org The SENCo for Key Stage 2 (Years 4, 5 and 6) is Margaret Kapila and can be contacted on email@example.com.
 Caroline Freer is a dedicated SEN teacher, based on the Junior site.

 Staff at St Mary’s work in close partnership with parents to identify any additional educational needs and parents will be formally notified once a decision to provide SEND support is made.
-Parents are invited to meet with the class teacher and SENCo to discuss how best to provide this support and there are further termly meetings to discuss and review planned outcomes identified in the child’s Learning Profile.
-These meetings give parents the opportunity to review their child’s progress in depth.
+Parents are invited to meet with the class teacher and, if appropriate, SENCo to discuss how best to provide this support.
+There are further termly meetings to discuss and review planned outcomes identified in the child’s Learning Profile.
+These meetings give parents the opportunity to eview their child’s progress in depth.
 Parents are encouraged to share any concerns or queries at any point during the year with the class teacher or SENCo.

-At the end of each academic year, all children have the opportunity to visit their new classes for a morning and spend time with their new class teacher on ‘moving up’ day.
+At the end of each academic year, all children have the opportunity to visit their new classes for a full day and spend time with their new class teacher.
 This helps prepare them for the next phase of their education.
-Children with SEND may also receive a transition book and further visits if necessary.
+Children with SEND receive a transition book and further visits are organised.
+Transition plans are shared with parents, as required.

 During Year 5, parents are encouraged to consider options for secondary school placements and attend open evenings and information sharing sessions.
+Parents of children in Year 5 with an EHCP, can attend an information event on secondary transfer process with the SEND team (AFC).
 This supports parents in making informed choices about secondary school applications.
-The SENCo is available to meet with parents to consider the most suitable secondary school options available.
+The SENCo is available to meet with parents to consider the most suitable secondary school options.

 Upon confirmation of a secondary school placement, the SENCo arranges further visits in liaison with secondary SENCos and a thorough handover meeting is arranged between the primary and secondary school.
 Parents are kept updated and informed throughout the process.
-This will help to ensure a smooth transition into secondary education and help the child and family to feel involved and prepared for the transition.
+This helps to ensure a smooth transition into secondary education and helps the child and family to feel involved and prepared for the transition.

 The curriculum is exciting and promotes a love of learning and contributes very positively to academic achievement, physical well-being and spiritual, moral, social and cultural development.

-The SENCo shares good practice and expertise by delivering INSET and planning continuing professional development (CPD) opportunities for the staff.
-Team teaching, pupil observations, informal consultations, delivering intervention groups and involving outside agencies for support are also planned.
-Where the SENCo feels the school requires additional support to meet the pupil’s needs, a referral (with parental consent) will be made to the relevant external agencies.
+The SENCos share good practice and expertise by delivering INSET and planning continuing professional development (CPD) opportunities for the staff.
+Team teaching, pupil observations, informal consultations and supporting staff in delivering intervention groups are also planned.

-The school has access to a range of specialist services who support the training development of our staff.
-These have included training on Attachment theory, Mindfulness techniques and benefits and medical support such as diabetes, epipen use and First Aid.
+The school has access to a range of specialist services who also support the training development of our staff.
+These have included training on Attachment theory, indfulness techniques and benefits and medical support such as diabetes, epipen use and First Aid.

 Accurate assessments and early identification for pupils with SEND are implemented in close liaison with class teachers, SENCos and parents.
 We use the model of assess, plan, do and review to monitor the impact of any additional support on the pupils’ overall progress.
 Regular monitoring focuses on the extent to which planned outcomes have been achieved.
 The views of the pupil, parents and class teachers are taken into account.